eisenhardtj/cs234-group-7/README.md

 ### Opening program with Roster.jar

-Find the Roster.jar file in the project root, and double-click the file to run the program.
+Find the BasketballRoster.jar file in the project root, and double-click the file to run the program.

+If the this doesnt work and you get a error this is most likely due to a java mismatch, the project jar was build using jdk 21.0.1.

+you can run the following command:
+`java -jar Roster.jar`